informalsystems/audits/ibc/capability/README.md

-At the IBC level, the resources we need access control for are ports and channels, since we want to ensure that only one module can bind a port (ie. initiate channels on that port), and that only the module which owns a channel can write on that channel.
+At the IBC level, the resources we need access control for are ports and channels, since we want to ensure that only one module can bind a port (ie. initiate channels on that port), and that only the module which owns a channel can act on that channel.
-This allows modules on one chain to establish channels to modules on another chain, while limitting the damage that can be done by faulty or malicious modules on either chain.
+This allows a module on one chain to establish channels to a particular module on another chain, while limitting the damage that can be done by other modules, on either chain, which may be faulty or malicious.

-With static modules built at compile time, this can be achieved using the existing static ocap system, where modules bind ports at initialization.
+For static modules built at compile time, this can be achieved using the existing static ocap system, where modules bind ports at initialization.
 However, we'd like to support dynamic modules, where new modules can be created at runtime by sending code to the blockchain - ie. smart contracts.